EricMFink/PRcasebook/_drafts/Chapters/Part 2 - Attorney-Client Relationship/Legal Duties of Attorneys.md

 interest adverse to one of their clients, because it would create a conflict of interest.
 If that interest becomes an issue, the attorney's loyalty would be divided between the two clients.
-Obviously, an attorney cannot

-represent two parties with interests directly adverse to each other, like opposing parties in litigation, because the conflict of interest is fundamental and unavoidable.
+Obviously, an attorney cannot represent two parties with interests directly adverse to each other, like opposing parties in litigation, because the conflict of interest is fundamental and unavoidable.
 MR 1.7, cmt.
 [8., But the restriction imposed by the duty of loyalty applies more broadly.
 Any adverse or potentially adverse interest may create a conflict of interest, even if that interest is not yet at issue.
----
-lang: en
-title: The Duty of Impartiality
----

 # The Duty of Impartiality